werthm/FooAna/README.md

 `examples/event/CustomEvent.C`.

 ### Plotting and Comparing Analysis Variables
 Analysis variables of several analyses can be compared by using `FAVarPlotter`.
-In a minimal example, the analysis variable is defined and two files created by `FAVarFiller` are added. `FAVarPlotter` provides then multiple ways for comparing the analysis variable in, e.g., different bins, using a simple and quick interface.
+In the following minimal example, the analysis variable is defined and two files created by `FAVarFiller` are added. `FAVarPlotter` provides then multiple ways for comparing the analysis variable in, e.g., different bins, using a simple and quick interface.
 ```C++
 FAVarPlotter compare("my_variable");
 compare.AddEntry("file_1.root", "old analysis", kBlack);